Skip to main content

 Klarna’s competitors

-• Afterpay – one of the biggest global players, now owned by Block (formerly Square).
+• Afterpay (Block) – one of the biggest global BNPL players, owned by Block (NYSE: XYZ) since the $29B acquisition in 2022.
+Strong in Australia, the US, and the UK.

-• Zilch – a UK-based BNPL company, FCA-regulated, growing fast with millions of users.
+• Zilch – a UK-based BNPL company, FCA-regulated, with 4 million+ users.

 Who are the biggest investors in Klarna?